alarm-redist/fifty-states/analyses/WA_cd_2000/doc_WA_cd_2000.md

 1. have equal populations
 1. be geographically compact
 1. preserve county and municipality boundaries as much as possible
+1. provide fair and effective representation and encourage electoral competition
+1. not be drawn to favor or discriminate against a political party or group

+The above information is largely sourced from the [Washington State Redistricting Commission's Report in 2000](https://app.leg.wa.gov/oralhistory/redistricting2/2000-beyond/2000-Excerpt_from_WA_State_Redistricting_Commission-7a-2.pdf).

 ### Algorithmic Constraints
 We enforce a maximum population deviation of X.X%.